Nexosis/nexosis.github.io/_tutorials/predict-mpg.md

 description: Predicting and Automobile Fuel Efficiency (MPG) using a regression model
 copyright: 2017 Nexosis
 layout: default
-category: Distribution & Logistics
+category: Regression
-tags: [Predict, Favorite, Regression]
+tags: [Predict, Favorite, Distribution & Logistics]
 use_codestyles: true
+order: 1
 ---

 In the following tutorial we will take a step by step tour through the creation and use of a regression model built by the Nexosis API.